Be Graceful to Your Heart

 1. Stress Management:

-may cause high blood pressure, irregular heart rhythms, damage to your arteries, higher cholesterol levels, coronary artery disease, according to the Cleveland Clinic.
+According to the Cleveland Clinic, it may cause high blood pressure, irregular heart rhythms, damage to the arteries, higher cholesterol levels, and coronary artery disease.

 2. Physical Inactivity:

-our daily flossing ritual may do a lot more than protect your pearly whites.
+our daily flossing ritual may do much more than protect your pearly whites.

 4. Hearth Healthy Diet: